MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

     ```
 >If PC1 is running Windows 7, enhanced session mode is not available, which means that you cannot copy and paste commands from the Hyper-V host to a Windows PowerShell prompt on PC1.
 However, it is possible to use integration services to copy a file from the Hyper-V host to a VM.
 The next procedure demonstrates this.
 If the Copy-VMFile command fails, then type the commands below at an elevated Windows PowerShell prompt on PC1 instead of saving them to a script to run remotely.
 If PC1 is running Windows 8 or a later operating system, you can use enhanced session mode to copy and paste these commands instead of typing them.

-20. Open an elevated Windows PowerShell ISE window on the Hyper-V host (right-click Windows PowerShell and then click Run ISE as Administrator) and type the following commands in the (upper) script editor pane:
+20. Minimize the PC1 window and switch to the Hyper-V host computer.
+Open an elevated Windows PowerShell ISE window on the Hyper-V host (right-click Windows PowerShell and then click Run ISE as Administrator) and type the following commands in the (upper) script editor pane:

     ```
     (Get-WmiObject Win32_ComputerSystem).UnjoinDomainOrWorkgroup($null,$null,0)